-To select the storage device you want to view, click the down arrow ($\mathbf{\nabla}$) next to the file path.
+To select the storage device you want to view, click the down arrow (▼) next to the file path.
 If you have storage devices connected to your MPC hardware, they will appear in this column, as well.
-To enter a folder, double-click it or press Enter.

 To create a new folder, click New Folder, type a name for the new folder, and then click OK or press Enter to confirm the name, or click Cancel or press Esc to keep the original name.
 You will immediately enter the new folder.